 }

 But nonReentrant only guards against direct reentrancy — calling back into the same function.
-It doesn't guard against cross-contract reentrancy or read-only attacks.
-That's where the real danger lives in 2026.
+Cross-contract and read-only attacks bypass it entirely.

 Cross-Contract Reentrancy: Indirect State Modification